 Cystinuria is an inherited genetic condition that involves changes in the extent of reabsorption of cystine and other dibasic acids from the urine and into the bloodstream.
 As a result, affected individuals are at a higher risk of developing calculi in the kidneys, known as kidney stones.

 Cystinuria follows an autosomal recessive inheritance pattern.
 This means that an individual needs to inherit one gene mutation for the condition from each parent in order to be affected.

 If both parents are carriers of the gene mutation for cystinuria, each child will have a 25% chance of suffering from the condition, a 50% chance of being a carrier for the condition and a 25% chance of being unaffected.

 There are many genes that are associated with cystinuria, the most notable of which are SLC3A1 and SLC7A9.
 These genes play a role in the production of the subunits of a protein complex that exists in the kidneys, which helps to regulate the reabsorption of cystine and other amino acids into the blood from the urine.

-Mutations in the SLC3A1 of SLC7A9 gene can change the activity of the protein complex and lead to less reabsorption of cystine and hence high concentrations of the amino acid is excrete in the urine.
+Mutations in the SLC3A1 of the SLC7A9 gene can change the activity of the protein complex and lead to less reabsorption of cystine and hence high concentrations of the amino acid are excreted in the urine.
 This can result in the formation of crystals and the characteristic symptoms of cystinuria.

 SLC3A1 Gene Mutation